imthaq/uav-research-simulation/simulation_prototype/initial_results_summary.md

 5. Latency scenario
 6. Sensor dropout scenario

-* How many runs were performed ?
+ How many runs were performed ?
 - 18, 3 for each scenario.

-* what metrics were collected
+ What metrics were collected ?
 - The following mertics were collected and updated to the .csv files "scenario",
 "run_number",